 - Keeping up with the evolution of the world’s needs, and the expectations placed on businesses – which inspired the development of the Valutus Issues Early Warning System (VIEWS™) and the Exceptional to Established to Expected Evolution (E3Evolution™) data products

-- Identifying the alignment, and misalignment, between company purpose, promises, and performance – which we made dramatically faster and easier through the 3P Heatmap™
+- Identifying the alignment, and misalignment, between company purpose, policies & practices, performance, progress, and perception – which we made dramatically faster and easier through the 5P Heatmap™

 - Moving stakeholder analysis far beyond traditional materiality and into strategic stakeholder insight – the core of our Stakeholder Science offering, which includes 4D Materiality™.
 In combination, they – along with our 30 in ’30 megatrend data product, and other offerings – close the gaps that used to doom materiality to mediocrity